Nursing Adults Aged 85+ Conference

-Incorporate a trauma-informed approach to your care of older adults
+Incorporate a trauma-informed approach to the care you provide older adults

-Formulate nursing care plans that are based on current evidence relating to the prevention of harm
+Formulate a nursing care plan that is based on current evidence that relates to the prevention of harm

-Improve health wellness outcomes by applying new and old knowledge of a range of physical and mental health conditions and their treatments which are common to older adults
+Improve health and wellness outcomes by applying new and old knowledge across a range of physical and mental health conditions that are common to older adults

-Collaborate with the health team members, and relevant family or carers to promote maximum functional independence, recovery and prevent hospital readmissionPresenters
+Collaborate with the health team members, and relevant family or carers to promote maximum functional independence and recovery, and to prevent hospital re-admission

 Gary is the Clinical Nurse Consultant (Wound Management) at the Mt Wilga Private Rehabilitation Hospital, Sydney.
 Concurrent with his clinical ...
 Read More